Q&A with Kristine Santa-Coloma Rohls: Chief People Officer

-Our Chief ID&E Officer talks about embracing her culture, building trust with clients, and leading with empathy.
+Our Chief People Officer talks about embracing her culture, building trust with clients, and leading with empathy and inclusion.

 Tell us a bit about your journey to Slalom.

-When I met Slalom, it just seemed too good to be true—the idea that I could flex those entrepreneurial muscles while standing on the shoulders of an incredibly strong firm with fantastic values.
-I kept asking them, "So, you're going to let me make the decisions about how we open the business and who we hire?"
-And, [Chief Growth Officer] Troy Johnson kept saying to me, "Yep.
-Yep."
+When I had the opportunity to build Slalom’s Washington DC market in 2016, it just seemed too good to be true—the idea that I could flex those entrepreneurial muscles while standing on the shoulders of an incredibly strong firm with fantastic values.
+I kept asking them, “So, you're going to let me make the decisions about how we open and shape the business and who our clients will be?”
+And [Chief Growth Officer] Troy Johnson kept saying to me, “Yep.
+Yep.”

 What's your favorite Slalom core value and why?